NEORobotics/JoinUs/README.md

 2- Fill out personal information according to the picture above.

-3- Use your own avatar image and put it into /static/image to replace 1.png(the name should be 1.png).
+3- Use your own avatar and put it into /static/image to replace 1.png(the name should be 1.png).

 4- Export it into pdf electronic version.